STACKIT

 1.4 Change to the service description

 SIT has the right to adapt the service description.
-This also applies to a current contractual relationship on the purchase of STACKIT Cloud Services with effect in the future; we refer to number 6 of the conditions of use which applies here.
+This also applies to a current contractual relationship on the purchase of STACKIT Cloud Services with effect in the future; we refer to number 6 of the terms of use which applies here.

 2. Service Level Agreement